The Nectar checks all of the boxes for our top award—Editor’s Pick!

 Quick shipping—A mattress sold in a box or bag will typically arrive within one week after your order has been placed.

-Extensive sleep trial periods<—To lessen the blow of the fact that shoppers can’t try the mattress prior to purchase, the majority of bed-in-a-box companies offer generous sleep trials with free returns.
+Extensive sleep trial period—To lessen the blow of the fact that shoppers can’t try the mattress prior to purchase, the majority of bed-in-a-box companies offer generous mattress trials with free returns.

 Cost savings—You’ll find everything from affordable, basic mattresses to luxury, multi-thousand dollar beds that come in a box.
 The variety is nice, but the cost savings are even nicer.
-The majority of these companies pass the cost savings they receive from eliminating a middle man onto their customers.
+The majority of these companies pass the cost savings they receive from eliminating a middle man onto their customers without forgoing the use of high-quality materials that contribute to a good night’s sleep.
+There are great mattresses available for every budget, many of which are included in our best mattresses under $500 and best mattresses under $1,000 roundups.

-No pushy salespeople – Instead of being swarmed by salespeople as you step into a traditional mattress showroom, you can calmly scroll through your computer and buy on your own terms.
+No pushy salespeople – Instead of being swarmed by sometimes dishonest mattress salespeople as you step into a traditional showroom, you can calmly scroll through your computer and buy on your own terms.

 Get Help – The mattress box can be deceptively heavy (especially if you are dealing with a King or California King mattress).
 We recommend getting someone to help you move the box inside, and to whatever room, the mattress is going to be in.
 The box really is only big enough for two people to carry, but if you have a hand truck or other tool it may come in handy!

-When you cut the plastic off of the mattress, you will likely experience a smell that some described as “chemically.”
-This is the mattress releasing VOCs (volatile organic compounds), these are harmless, but the odor can range from very faint to very powerful.
+When you cut the plastic off of the mattress, you will likely experience a smell that some describe as “chemically.”
+This is the mattress releasing VOCs (volatile organic compounds).
+They are harmless, but the odor can range from very faint to very powerful.
 The smell should go away within a few hours.
 If your mattress has a very strong off-gassing smell, you can crack a window and turn on the fan to increase airflow.

 These smells come most often from the polyfoam (polyurethane foam) used in memory foam mattresses.
 Since foam of some type is used in almost every bed in a box mattress, most will have some odor.
 If you are very concerned about off-gassing, going with a latex mattress is your best bet.
 Since they are made with organic, all-natural materials, they do not produce any VOCs.